cyberhardt/trackercompendium/README.md

 I felt I needed to do this after realizing that, on the lists I found and on the torrents I had, 80-90% of trackers didn't even work.

+inb4: I swear I tried everything I could to get those scripts to work, with no avail.
+I'll let them there to see if someone can fix them.
+-

 -

 The tracker-blacklist is basically a list of all trackers except those in the whitelist (duh).
 It is used as a source for the script.
 Please open an issue or pull request in case I missed any.